-- progress, timing, scope and costs of our clinical trials, including the ability to timely initiate clinical sites, enroll subjects and manufacture Anktiva and other therapies for the treatment of patients in our ongoing, planned and potential future clinical trials; - time and cost necessary to obtain regulatory approvals that may be required by regulatory authorities to execute clinical trials; - our ability to successfully commercialize any product candidates, if approved; - our ability to have clinical and commercial product successfully manufactured consistent with FDA and European Medicines Agency regulations; - amount of sales and other revenues from product candidates that we may commercialize, if any, including the selling prices for such potential products and the availability of adequate third-party coverage and reimbursement for patients; - sales and marketing costs associated with commercializing any product candidates, if approved, including the cost and timing of building our marketing and sales capabilities; - cost of building, staffing and validating our own manufacturing facility in the United States; - terms and timing of our current and any potential future collaborations, contingent value rights ("CVRs"), milestones, royalties, licensing or other arrangements that we have established or may establish; - cash requirements of any future acquisitions or the development of other product candidates; - time and cost necessary to respond to technological, regulatory, political and market developments; - · costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights; and - costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.
+- progress, timing, scope and costs of our clinical trials, including the ability to timely initiate clinical sites, enroll subjects and manufacture Anktiva and other therapies for the treatment of patients in our ongoing, planned and potential future clinical trials; - time and cost necessary to obtain regulatory approvals that may be required by regulatory authorities to execute clinical trials; - our ability to successfully commercialize any product candidates, if approved; - our ability to have clinical and commercial product successfully manufactured consistent with FDA and European Medicines Agency regulations;

+- amount of sales and other revenues from product candidates that we may commercialize, if any, including the selling prices for such potential products and the availability of adequate third-party coverage and reimbursement for patients; - sales and marketing costs associated with commercializing any product candidates, if approved, including the cost and timing of building our marketing and sales capabilities; - cost of building, staffing and validating our own manufacturing facilities in the United States; - terms and timing of our current and any potential future collaborations, contingent value rights ("CVRs"), milestones, royalties, licensing or other arrangements that we have established or may establish; - cash requirements of any future acquisitions or the development of other product candidates; - time and cost necessary to respond to technological, regulatory, political and market developments; - costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights; and - costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.

 Unless and until we can generate a sufficient amount of revenues, we may finance future cash needs through public or private equity offerings, license agreements, debt financings, collaborations, strategic alliances and marketing or distribution arrangements.
-In that connection, we intend to issue additional shares in connection with one or more future capital raising transactions.
-Additional funds may not be available when we seek to raise capital or need funds on terms that are acceptable to us, or at all.
+We expect to issue additional shares in connection with one or more future capital raising transactions.
+However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms, or at all, including but not limited to the offering, issuance and sale by us of up to a maximum aggregate offering of \$500.0 million of our common stock that may be issued and sold under an "at-the-market" sales agreement with Jefferies LLC, or the ATM.
 We have no committed source of additional capital and if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required to delay or reduce the scope of or eliminate one or more of our research or development programs or our commercialization efforts.
 Our current license and collaboration agreements may also be terminated if we are unable to meet the payment obligations under those agreements.
 As a result, we may seek to access the public or private capital markets whenever conditions are favorable, even if we do not have an immediate need for additional capital at that time.